Cost optimization

 Negotiate contracts that allow for flexibility as your needs change—whether scaling up or down.
 This ensures you’re not stuck paying for more licenses than you need, or scrambling to add licenses at a higher cost during peak periods.

-Measure SaaS spend optimization success
+Measure SaaS optimization success

 To ensure your SaaS spend optimization efforts are paying off, it’s crucial to measure success.
 Here are the key metrics to track.